Combinatorial Contracts: The Combinatorial Contracts Problem

-\paragraph{Value vs.~demand queries.} The success probabilities $f: \actionset \rightarrow [0,1]$ are combinatorial objects, whose explicit description size is exponential in $n$.
+The success probabilities $f: \actionset \rightarrow [0,1]$ are combinatorial objects, whose explicit description size is exponential in $n$.
 For computational questions we therefore consider the following two types of oracle access to these functions: \begin{itemize} \item A \emph{value oracle} receives a set $\set \in \actionset$ as input and returns $f(\set)$. \item A \emph{demand oracle} receives a vector $p \in \reals^n_{\geq 0}$ of ``prices'' as input and returns some set $\set$ that maximizes the ``utility'' $f(\set) - \sum_{i \in \set} p_i$. \end{itemize}

 Demand oracles are a natural assumption in the context of combinatorial auctions, where they correspond to asking the agent for a set of items that maximizes his utility given item prices.
 As we shall see, they also play a natural role in combinatorial contracts.
 For example, the agent's problem above is essentially solving a demand query.